 I still have a busy day job as an IT Business Analyst, but my main passion is photography.
-Any kind of photography.
-I do weddings and portraits and I really enjoy doing them.
-I also a lot of concert photography and I love doing that too.

 A photo can never truly represent the experience of a live concert, but it should be able to portray some of the emotion and atmosphere felt by those who were there.

 My first experience of concert photography was in 2004 and since then I have photographed in excess of 1000 individual concerts.
 My ambition is to become one of the very best concert photographers around.
 I have a long way to go but every day and with every new concert I shoot I feel I’m getting a little bit closer to that goal.

 Over the years a lot of my photo opportunities with bands have resulted from a reputation for quality and good relationships built with other bands.
 Artists do talk to each other and if you’re good enough and they like you they’ll recommend you to their colleagues and acquaintances in the music business, resulting in more opportunities.
 Sometimes that opens doors directly, but at worst it at least stops automatic rejections from busy promoters who don’t know you and don't have the time to research you.

 I photograph concerts all over the UK, and sometimes abroad.
 Being based in the South West of England (Swindon) that usually entails a lot of travel to most gigs.
 But hey, that’s rock’n’roll, and the buzz I get at the end of the journey is worth it.

 I get commissioned to photograph specific shows by various magazines, and also work for a review site called Down The Front Media, but most of the time I’m working directly with bands, promoters, PR organisations and venues as a freelancer photographer.